 In close collaboration with TCCC, we are committed to working together with our suppliers to ensure that we source our key agricultural ingredients sustainably.
-Our suppliers are expected to ensure compliance with TCCC's Principles for Sustainable Agriculture (PSA), which communicate our values and expectations of compliance with all applicable laws, with emphasis on the importance of responsible workplace practices that respect human rights.
+Our suppliers are expected to ensure compliance with TCCC's Principles for Sustainable Agriculture (PSA).

+which communicate our values and expectations of compliance with all applicable laws, with emphasis on the importance of responsible workplace practices that respect human rights.

 Our 2025 commitment is to achieve 100% certification of our key ingredients using sustainable agricultural standards.
-In 2021, 80% of the key commodities we purchased for use as ingredients were sustainably certified, compared with 82% achieved in 2020.
-This reduction is driven by strong growth in certain countries that required new suppliers to be added.
+In 2022, 78% of the key commodities we purchased for use as ingredients were sustainably certified, compared with 80% achieved in 2021 (excluding Egypt).
+This reduction is driven by strong growth in Nigeria where we still work on the certification of our suppliers.
 All new suppliers have been introduced into the PSA program, and we have plans in place to support them as they progress towards certification in the near future.

-More information on the Coca-Cola System Principles for Sustainable Agriculture can be found at:
+More information on the Coca-Cola System Principles for Sustainable Agriculture and, specifically for CCH, can be found on the CCHBC website.